 It’s important to note, all types of stone have different levels of density, making some more or less porous (read: likely to stain or discolour) than others.
 It’s worth doing your research to make sure you pick a stone that’s relatively hard-wearing and always seal it with a natural stone sealer.

-If large stone slabs like those used in the pics below aren’t within budget, you can also find natural stone tiles in a range of shapes (like subway) available at a friendlier price point.
+If large stone slabs like those used in the pics below aren’t within budget, you can also find natural stone tiles in a range of shapes (like subway) available at a more accessible price point.

 The ever-popular subway tile had to make our round up, no?!
 Before you dismiss this option as one that’s been done to death, there are so many new colours, finishes and textures that keep putting a fresh spin on this classic shape.
 Plus, it’s one of the most affordable feature tiles on the market.

 If your design allows for it — and you’ve got a beautiful outlook — sometimes the simplest yet most beautiful option is a window kitchen splashback.
-A fabulous way of bringing the outdoors in and flooding your kitchen with natural light, this will always be a popular option!
+They are a fabulous way of bringing the outdoors in and flooding your kitchen with natural light.
+And window splashbacks work equally well in light or dark kitchens.

 Enamel glass mosaics (micro mosaics)

 Available in a range of shapes, including chevron, herringbone and penny round, enamel glass mosaics can bring texture and pattern to your kitchen.
-Oh, and if you’re brave enough to pick one of the coloured options, they can also add a punch of colour to your space.
+Oh, and if you’re brave enough to pick a coloured option, they can also add a pop of colour to your space.
 Just check out how beautiful a micro penny round can look below!

 Did you find an option to love from our list of kitchen splashback trends?
 If you’re crushing on another type of kitchen splashback, we’d love you to share it in the comments below!